You've decided to save up a deposit to buy your first property and the next question you ask is "how much should I save to buy my first home?"

 Or you could try to work out how much money you will need to buy the type of property you want and set this as your savings goal (and bear in mind that over time this figure will grow if prices are increasing).

-It’s ideal to aim for a 20% deposit, however the minimum target needs to be 10% PLUS there are a few more significant expenses that you will need to budget for.
+When deciding how much to save to buy a house, it would be great to aim for a 20% deposit.
+However the a more manageable target might be 10%.
+PLUS there are a few more significant expenses that you will need to budget for.

 How much extra will you need?